DavidDexterCharles/MHPAUTH/ReadMe.md

     "prodenv":"env NODE_ENV=production nodemon main.js"
   },
 ```
+# Brief on `.env`

+Note: In  both SampleApp [*\MHPAUTH\SampleApp*](https://github.com/DavidDexterCharles/MHPAUTH/tree/master/SampleApp) and mhpauth [MHPAUTH\library\mhpauth](https://github.com/DavidDexterCharles/MHPAUTH/tree/master/library/mhpauth) , the file [`.env`](https://github.com/DavidDexterCharles/MHPAUTH/blob/master/SampleApp/.env) is used.
+They both store the generated secrety key.
+Apart from the encryption key all other private info present that was present in .env. were removed.
+The .env file was kept in the reepo for eas of demo and runnig but this should be avoided.

 # List of Assumptions and descisions made for design
 1) Username is equivalent to the user email, this was done because account details can include firstname, lastname, etc. It is expected that the user name should be unique.